decooio/crust-smanager/README.md

 Those config items will be configured in the sManager configuration setup process.
 The meaning of each item is as follows:

+* networkId: your `private DSM` network id.
+Normally, this could be a self-generated UUID.
 * chain.account: your member account
 * chain.endPoint: your chain endpoint
 * sworker.endPoint: your sWorker endpoint